DevExpress/dashboard-extension-parameter-item/README.md

 ## Settings
 The **Parameter** dashboard item supports the following settings that you can configure in the Web Dashboard UI:

-* **Show Headers** - Specifies whether the parameter table headers are shown.
+* **Show Headers** - Specifies whether to show headers in the parameters table.
-* **Show Parameter Name** - Specifies whether the first column of the the parameter table with parameter names is shown.
+* **Show Parameter Name** - Specifies whether to show the first column with parameter names.
-* **Automatic Updates** - Specifies whether 'Submit' button to defer update and 'Reset' button to reset parameter values are shown.
+* **Automatic Updates** - Specifies whether a parameter item is updated automatically.
+When enabled, this option hides the 'Submit' and 'Reset' buttons.

 ## Development